alexxx-db/spark-nlp/docs/_posts/gadde5300/2022-12-07-sbert_chinese_qmc_finance_v1_zh.md

 ## Description

-Pretrained BERT Sentence Embeddings model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `sbert-chinese-qmc-finance-v1` is a Chinese model originally trained by `DMetaSoul`.
+Pretrained Financial BERT Sentence Embeddings model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `sbert-chinese-qmc-finance-v1` is a Chinese model originally trained by `DMetaSoul`.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>